DeanoBurrito/minos/README.md

 I have do plans to eventually port it to Aarch64 (raspberry pi 3/4), and add a simple bios bootloader as well.
 Best compatability is with QEMU, as that's what I develop it on.

-# OS Features
-Right now?
-Not much.
-I'm spending lots of exploring documentation, and writing drivers for various parts system components rather than actual features.

 # Project Layout
 Currently there are 3 top-level directories, each of these is a mostly isolated sub-project.
 - `boot/`: This is where the bootloaders live.
 They're mutually exclusive when building, and can be selected in the kernel makefile.